Sydney Derby (A-Leagues): Competitive matches

 The twenty third Sydney Derby was the first derby played at the Wanderers' new stadium.
 The Wanderers achieved their first Sydney Derby win in any competition in 980 days, winning 1–0 through a Mitchell Duke goal in the 19th minute.
 The twenty fourth derby was originally scheduled for Saturday 8 February 2020, but a deluge of rain in Sydney over the days prior to, and on the day itself, saw the match postponed.
 This would become the first ever derby to be played at Jubilee Oval, making it the seventh stadium to host the rivalry.
 The Wanderers went on to win the postponed match, again 1–0 with Duke scoring the decisive goal.
 This marked the first time they had won back to back derbies since the 2013–14 A-League season.
 On Saturday 21 March 2020, the match was played behind closed doors due to the COVID-19 pandemic.
 The match ended as a 1–1 draw, marking the first time Sydney FC hadn't won a derby in a season.

 The 32nd Sydney Derby was the first derby played at the reconstructed Sydney Football Stadium.
 The match saw Miloš Ninković play his first Sydney Derby for the Wanderers, having previously represented Sydney FC in 21 derbies.
-Ninković was the subject of a pre-match tifo from The Cove criticising his decision to join the Wanderers; the tifo read ‘LEGENDS ARE CHERISHED.
-TRAITORS’ LEGACIES WILL PERISH’, along with depictions of club greats Steve Corica, Rhyan Grant and Alex Brosque as knights in shining armour, with Ninković's old No. 10 jersey being burned in the background.
+Ninković was the subject of a pre-match tifo from The Cove criticising his decision to join the Wanderers; the tifo read 'LEGENDS ARE CHERISHED.
+TRAITORS' LEGACIES WILL PERISH', along with depictions of club greats Steve Corica, Rhyan Grant and Alex Brosque as knights in shining armour, with Ninković's old No. 10 jersey being burned in the background.
 In front of a crowd of 34,232, the biggest Sydney Derby crowd since 2017, the Wanderers achieved their first Sydney Derby win at the Sydney Football Stadium in 3304 days, winning 1–0 through a Kusini Yengi goal in the 70th minute, with Ninković providing the assist.

+The 34th Sydney Derby was the first time the fixture was contested as part of the A-League Finals, with Sydney FC emerging 2–1 victors, despite trailing 1–0 at half time.
+The match drew a crowd of 27,288, which is the biggest elimination final crowd in A-League history.
+At the conclusion of the match, Ninković went into the Sydney FC dressing room to congratulate his former Sydney FC teammates and wished them good luck for their upcoming tie against Melbourne City, before later being frogmarched out of the changing room by two Sydney FC staff members after a heated exchange of words with Sydney FC manager Steve Corica, with Wanderers manager Marko Rudan opining that the incident stemmed from "bad blood" between the two after previous verbal sideline exchanges.
+The situation received much response from players and reporters who said they found nothing wrong with it whilst many found Corica's reaction to being "child-like" and "over-reactive".